 Limit How Often You Worry

-There are some days when I’m constantly thinking about something bad happening from the time I wake up until the time I go to sleep.
+Some days I constantly think about something bad happening from the time I wake up until the time I go to sleep.
 By the end of the day, not only do I feel miserable, but I feel mentally exhausted too.
 This is why setting a limit on how often you worry is best.

-If you aren’t able to change the situation that you’re worried about, then it’s something that needs to be put on the back burner.
+If you aren’t able to change the situation that you’re worried about, then it needs to be put on the back burner.

 Challenge Negative Thoughts